eclipsesource/tabris-js/doc/selector.md

 __Note: Within [encapsulated](#encapsulation) components, use `_apply()` instead.__

 A shortcut for setting different sets of properties for different selections in one method call.
-The method takes a plain object with selectors as keys and property objects as values:
+The method takes a plain object with selectors as keys and property objects as values.
+This object is called a "ruleset":

 ```js
 page.apply({